-1. The research project is graded on three occasions by the examiners.
-The first grade is issued after the first phase presentation and accounts for 15% of the final grade.
-The second grade is issued after the second phase presentation and accounts for 15% of the final grade.
-The third grade is issued after the final assessment at the end of the third block using an item-based form.
-This grade accounts for 70% of the final grade.
+1. The project group is graded on three occasions by the examiners.
+The first grade is issued after the presentation first phase and accounts for 15% of the final grade.
+The second grade is issued after the presentation second phase and accounts for 15% of the final grade.
+The third grade is issued after the final assessment at the end of the third block and accounts for 70% of the grade.
 These grades are then rescaled in Paragraph 5 to a range 0 to 9.

 - 2. The skill trainings are graded on a scale from 0 to 1. - a.
 If a student has participated fully in all skill classes, where the student also has a passing grade for all assignments, the student will receive the grade of 1 for the skill trainings. - b.
 If a student has participated fully in all but one skill trainings, where fully participating includes that the student has a passing grade for all assignments, the student will receive a grade of 0.5 for the skill classes. - c.
 If the student fully participated in all but two skill trainings, the student will receive a grade of 0.0 for the skill trainings. - d.
 If the student did not participate fully in three or more skill trainings, the student will not be able to participate in the final examination of the project, meaning that an NG is given for the project. - 3.
 As indicated in paragraph 1, for each project there are a number of on-campus assessment moments that may include, but are not limited to: the presentation first phase, the presentation second phase, the final presentation and the product and report examination.
 Failure to participate in either the presentation first phase or presentation second phase has the consequence that the student concerned cannot be graded for that particular phase and the grade for that phase will count as 0.
-Failure to participate in the final project presentation or misses in total two or more of the aforementioned assessment moments, there is insufficient bases for assessing the individual contribution of the student, with the consequence that an NG is awarded for the overall project of the student involved. - 4.
-The final assessment includes the final presentation, the written report and the product and will be based on the following aspects: - a. the project management and cooperation; - b. the academic skills; - c. the professional skills; - d. the communication; - e. participation; - f. the grades from earlier project phases.
+Failure to participate in the final project presentation means that the student cannot be graded for the presentation and the grade for the rubrics concerning the presentation will count as 0.
+If a student does not participate in the product and report examination, or misses in total two or more of the aforementioned assessment moments, there is insufficient bases for assessing the individual contribution of the student, with the consequence that an NG is awarded for the overall project of the student involved. - 4.
+The final assessment will be determined at the end of each project.
+Each project will be assessed separately and will be based on the following aspects: - a. the project report; - b. the project product; - c. the project presentation; - d. participation; - e. project management; - f. the grades from earlier project phases.

-The requirements for the project product, report and presentation are determined by the project examiners.
+The requirements for the project product, report and presentations are determined separately for each project and will be listed in the project manual or on the Student Portal.